knbr13/gitcs/README.md

 ## Features

-- Scan local Git repositories and generate a contributions graph
+- Scan local Git repositories and generate a contributions graph.
-- Visualize contributions from Github and Gitlab services
+- Visualize contributions from Github and Gitlab services.
-- Works offline, making it convenient for use in remote or disconnected environments
+- Works offline, making it convenient for use in remote or disconnected environments.

 ## Development